-Exercise and physical activity is beneficial for everyone, no matter your age.
+Exercise and physical activity are beneficial for everyone, no matter your age.
 And Boomer Exercises is especially beneficial!
 Exercising daily can improve your mood and reduce symptoms of anxiety and depression.
 And exercise has many health benefits too.
 It can increase your bone density, improve your balance, decrease pain and help control chronic disease symptoms.

 There are tons of easy boomer exercises you can do at home that don’t require special equipment or complicated moves.